HackTheBridge/blogreader/README.md

 ├── clients.txt
 ├── client1
 │   ├── blogurls.txt
+│   ├── class.txt
+│   ├── element.txt
 ├── client2
 │   ├── blogurls.txt
+│   ├── class.txt
+│   ├── element.txt
 ├── client3
 │   ├── blogurls.txt
+│   ├── class.txt
+│   ├── element.txt
 └── client4
     └── blogurls.txt
+    ├── class.txt
+    └── element.txt

 ```
-When you run `./blogreader` it will create a new directory called `blogs` where it will stored the contents of each blog within their own file named after the blog url.
+When you run `./blogreader` it will create a new directory called `blogs` where it will store the contents of each blog within their own file named after the blog url.